Economics BA (Hons)

 Our BA programme provides you with a broad understanding of economics, and exposes you to a wide range of specialist economics areas.
 As you progress through your degree, your focus will be on the application of economics to real-world problems.

-Youll develop theoretical understanding and quantitative skills to help you become a highly proficient economist, with a focus on the application of economics to real-world problems.
+Youll develop the theoretical understanding and quantitative skills needed to help you become a highly proficient economist, with a focus on the application of economics to real-world problems.

 Course Information